real-logic/aeron-cookbook-code/README.md

 Requires:
 - Java 17
-- Gradle 7.3 nightly (will move to final once released)
+- Gradle 7.3 RC1 (will move to final once released)

 Tested on Ubuntu 20 + macOS 11